juhoinkinen/Annif-wiki/Getting-started.md

 # Define projects and backends

-Projects and backends are defined in the `projects.cfg` file.
+Projects and their backends are defined in the `projects.cfg` file.
 The default file already contains some projects, you can use them to get started.

 It's easiest to start with one of the predefined TF-IDF projects.
 If you use these, you will not need to touch the configuration files.
 Further down we will assume that you are using the `tfidf-en` project.